Insurance Coverage for Your International Move

 Pre-Existing Damage & Poor Packing

-Any damage that existed before the move or that results from improper packing (especially if you pack items yourself) is not covered.
+Damage that was already there before the transfer or that happens because you didn’t pack items well (especially if you did it yourself) is not covered.

 Inherent Vice & Natural Deterioration